SLACKWARE DESKTOP GUIDE

 Why all of this mess, can't KDE/Xfce do this for me?!?
 No, they can't.
 User programs, such as desktops, are not allowed to fiddle with system files.
 As for X, it knows nothing about KDE/Xfce.
 It is possible to write tools that integrate these things smoothly, and many distros do, but this isn't really how "Linux" works.
 It is ugly yes, but at least Slackware teaches you to deal with reality.

-PS: Slackware 15.0 does come with Wayland if you prefer that over X (as far as inconsistencies are concerned it adds to the mess).
+PS: Slackware 15.0 does come with Wayland if you prefer that over X (as far as inconsistencies are concerned it adds nicely to the mess).

 Shell Configuration